vsm/vsm-box/README.md

 ### Data example: VSM-template

-A template contains Edit-type terms.
-And any non-Edit-type term's `instID` will be `null`.
+A VSM-template is a VSM-sentence in which some of the terms are still Edit-type terms, i.e. 'not yet filled in';
+and where each non-Edit-type term's `instID` is still `null`, i.e. not yet stored in a database.

 The following template corresponds to: "... eats ... with ...", with three empty fields.